 You are allowed to update a nomination package for consideration in years 2 and 3 by either revising the nomination letter or submitting a separate letter with new information.
 One or more support letters could also be replaced.
 If the nomination is unsuccessful after the 3-year period, a new nomination package could be submitted.

 Fellows Nomination Procedure

-The procedure for Fellows nominations is restricted to electronic submissions.
+Fellow nomination packages are restricted to electronic submissions.
 The nominator, an active AMS member, is responsible for uploading the entire nomination package.
-The requirements for nomination packages are: a nomination letter limited to one page; along with three one-page letters of support and completion of the additional nominee information section, not to exceed three pages.
-Of these three letters, one support letter is required from an individual outside the nominee’s home institution.
-These letters should supplement the information in the sponsor’s original nomination of this individual.
-(DO NOT LIST PUBLICATIONS OR INCLUDE CV.)
+The contents required for nomination packages are: a nomination letter (limited to one page), completion of the additional nominee information section (not to exceed three pages), and inclusion of three one-page letters of support.
+Of the three support letters, one letter is required from an individual outside the nominee’s home institution.
+The support letters should supplement the information contained in the nominator’s letter and the additional nominee information section.
+(DO NOT LIST PUBLICATIONS OR INCLUDE CV)

 The additional nominee information:

 - Year of entry into a professional position in the atmospheric or related oceanic or hydrologic sciences

 - Recent Professional Positions

 - Nominee's Current Affiliation Sector

 - Number of years spent in Private Sector

 - Number of years spent in Academic Sector